 Action on climate change requires tackling multiple issues across many parts of the business.
 We have already commenced with a number of initiatives and have others planned.
-We have already reduced the direct carbon intensity of our business by about 39% in four years and have set an industry leading carbon intensity reduction target of 50% by 2023.
+We have already reduced the direct carbon intensity of our business by about 39% in five years and have set an industry leading carbon intensity reduction target of 50% by 2023.
 We have committed to reviewing Science Based Targets.
-We will conduct a review of TCFD and will develop a methodology for measuring the carbon emissions from our products in use.
-We have retrofitted building sites to make them more energy efficient and have designed an ecospecification portacabin.
+We have conducted a review of TCFD and have developed a methodology for measuring the carbon emissions from our products in use..
+We have retrofitted building sites to make them more energy efficient and have designed an eco-specification portacabin.
+We will be trialling an 'eco plus' specification cabin in 2019.
 We have completed a detailed materiality assessment with all our key stakeholder groups including interviews covering issues such as energy bills, carbon emissions, efficient homes and renewable technologies.
-We have completed and adaptation review and some detailed work on flooding.
-The flood work covered a review of several our processes, an analysis of 47 sites in relation to Climate Change Allowances, and training of our technical personnel.
-Next year we will launch a network of sustainability champions who will be responsible for energy usage reduction within their regional business.
+We have completed an adaptation review and some detailed work on flooding.
+The flood work covered a review of Sustainability Champions who will be responsible for energy usage reduction and other sustainability initiatives within their regional businesss.
 We would envisage that climate change resilience measures will ultimately touch every part of the business.